 - How Did They – How Did The Australian Aborigine Get To Australia? – By John Prytz 2013

 What would become the Australian Aborigines* arrived in Australia a minimum of 40,000 years ago, perhaps as long ago as 60,000 years ago.
 To get to Australia, from mankind’s (as in Homo sapiens) birthplace, eastern Africa, requires getting one’s feet wet.
-There just is no getting around that fact.

 - Kunwinjku Painters – Kunwinjku Painters – Dream Time Image Custodians – By Ian S. Newnham 2009